 France can’t claim credit for inventing the omelet.
 However, with its Omelette Roulée (i.e rolled omelette), the country elevated the breakfast food staple to a higher level.

-Chefs in Paris take pride in making perfect omelettes that are simultaneously simple and challenging to create.
+Chefs at Paris restaurants take pride in making perfect omelettes that are simultaneously simple and challenging to create.
 Food travelers can enjoy them at many of the city’s cafes and restaurants.

 A rolled omelette’s ingredients can be counted on one hand – eggs, butter, herbs, salt and pepper.
 Cheese is not part of a classic omelet recipe but young cheese like Cheddar, Gruyere or Emmental can be added for an oozy, stretchy protein hit.